Introduction

 Book and outerwear lockers

 Hallway lockers are located on the first floor of Taché Hall.
-There is a nominal, non-refundable locker rental fee.
+Rental for the year is $15 cash or credit, non-refundable.
 The FMSA will provide locks and will assign lockers.
 To rent a locker, please contact a member of FMSA council via email or by stopping by the council office, located on the first floor of Taché Hall (T115).

 Kitchenette Facilities